AdarshSingh9540/Evallo/README.md

 - Docker - added  Dockerfile and docker-compose.yml file that
 allows the entire full-stack application (backend and frontend) to be built and run with a single docker-compose up command.
-- Basic Analytics View: Add a small dashboard component to the UI that displays a simple chart (e.g., using a library like Chart.js or Recharts) showing the count of logs by level over the currently filtered time range.
+- Basic Analytics View: Added chart/graph using rechartjs for displaying Analytics.

 ## Log Schema